-Bachelor of Science Degree Program Completion Time: 140 Weeks, Fourteen Quarters Program is offered at the Springfield campus including online.
+Bachelor of Science Degree Program

+Completion Time: 140 Weeks, Fourteen Quarters

 The Bachelors of Science in Allied Health Management degree program combines technical and medical office training with business coursework and is designed to provide advanced educational opportunities for students who have completed an Associate's degree program at an accredited postsecondary institution.
 Coursework prepares students to be eligible to assume entry-level managerial/supervisory positions in their specific allied health specialty.
 Technical, office and business training are supplemented with required general education and elective coursework, which are aimed at preparing students for the daily demands of working in a healthcare setting.